FISCO: History

+In June 2016 FISCO was established.
+In August 2016 FISCO launched a reconciliation platform utilizing blockchain technology.
+In December 2017 the FISCO open source working group was formed and FISCO BCOS was launched.

+In February 2018 FISCO launched a digital escrow application for Guangzhou Arbitration Commission.
+In March 2018 FISCO reached more than 90 members.

 Governance

 The General Assembly is the Consortium's highest authority.
 The standing committee, or the Presidium, is accountable to the General Assembly.
 It leads the Consortium and conducts day-to-day work while the General Assembly is not in session.
 The Technical Committee is the subsidiary body of the Presidium, and is in charge of technology issues.
 The Technology Standardization Work Committee is in charge of project approval, drafting standards, standards examination, approval and publication.
 The Advisory Committee is in charge of organizing external experts to participate in the research and discussion of technology and standards.

 Projects

 FISCO has established research projects in areas including credit, equity, loyalty points system, insurance, commercial bills, cloud service, digital assets, and wealth management issuance and trading.
 Some projects have launched prototypes.
 FISCO published its propositions for financial distributed ledger in Nov 2016.
 For the development of distributed ledgers, the paper proposed five principles: legal compliance, traceability, security, privacy protection and business driven; and seven propositions: value alliance, autonomy and controllability, security and reliability, high efficiency and availability, business feasibility, flexibility, portability and Regtech ready.